Mack Brown: Outside of football

 Mack Brown's wife is named Sally.
 They have four children: Matt Jessee, Katherine Brown, Barbara Wilson, and Chris Jessee.

 In Austin, Mack and Sally continue to be active in community affairs, serving as honorary co-chairpersons of the Capital Campaign for the Helping Hands of Austin.
 They have also been instrumental in the opening of The Rise School of Austin (an early childhood education program that integrates children who have disabilities with their typically developing peers) and serve on the school's board of directors.
-They lent their name along with legendary UT QB James Street to the First Annual James Street/Mack Brown Golf Tournament benefiting The Rise School.
+They lent their name along with legendary Texas quarterback James Street to the First Annual James Street/Mack Brown Golf Tournament benefiting The Rise School.
 The Browns have endorsed a new Texas license plate, which is designed to raise public awareness for child abuse and neglect, and the need for Court Appointed Special Advocates (CASA) volunteers.
-After the Aggie Bonfire tragedy at Texas A&M in 1999, the couple initiated a blood drive on the UT campus that attracted more than 250 blood donors.
+After the Aggie Bonfire tragedy at Texas A&M in 1999, the couple initiated a blood drive on the Texas campus that attracted more than 250 blood donors.
 Austin Mayor Lee Leffingwell pronounced January 30, 2014, "Mack and Sally Brown Day" in honor of the many contributions the Browns had made to the city of Austin during Mack's time as head coach of the Longhorns.

 In October 2006, Mack Brown made a cameo appearance in the television pilot for Friday Night Lights.
 Early in the show, a resident is heard to say "Who does [Coach Taylor] think he is?
 Mack Brown?
 He's no Mack Brown."
 Later in the pilot, the real Mack Brown plays the role of a local football booster quizzing high school coach Eric Taylor on his pre-game preparation.
 As Longhorn coach, Brown also appeared in commercials for College GameDay where he sang "Texas Fight" with the GameDay crew.